Mu2e/STMDAQ/README.md

 # STM DAQ

-STM DAQ software for the Mu2e Experiment.
+STM DAQ software for the Mu2e experiment.

+Please see the wiki to get started: https://github.com/Mu2e/STMDAQ/wiki